-- 1.1 The Local Area Work Agreement (LAWA) applies to all employees working in the Library Unit of the City of West Torrens (excluding the Manager Community Services, Team Leader Library, Technical Services Librarian and Administration Officer). - 1.2 The South Australian Municipal Salaried Officers Award and the City of West Torrens Municipal Salaried Officers Enterprise Agreement 2017 applies to the Team Leader Library, Technical Services Librarian and Administration Officer. - 1.3 The Agreement will be read in conjunction with the South Australian Municipal Salaried Officers Award as amended and the City of West Torrens Municipal Salaried Officers Enterprise Agreement 2017.
+- 1.1 The Local Area Work Agreement (LAWA) applies to all employees working in the Library Unit of the City of West Torrens (excluding the Manager Community Services, Team Leader Library Services, Library Systems Coordinator and Administration Officer). - 1.2 The Local Area Work Agreement (LAWA) does not apply to library service employees when they work outside of their standard library service duties as determined and approved by the Team Leader Library or Manager, in these cases conditions and penalties will revert back to the City of West Torrens Municipal Salaried Officers Enterprise Agreement 2021. - 1.3 The South Australian Municipal Salaried Officers Award and the City of West Torrens Municipal Salaried Officers Enterprise Agreement 2021 applies to the Team Leader Library Services, Library Systems Coordinator and Administration Officer. - 1.4 The Agreement will be read in conjunction with the South Australian Municipal Salaried Officers Award and the City of West Torrens Municipal Salaried Officers Enterprise Agreement 2021.
 When there is any inconsistency with the Award and the Agreement, the terms of this LAWA will prevail to the extent of that inconsistency.